seantempesta/re-natal/README.md

   - Figwheel REPL can be started within nREPL
   - You can reload app any time, no problem.
   - "Debug in Chrome" is not required anymore.
+  - Custom react-native components are supported (with re-natal use-component <name>)
 - Optimizations :simple is used to compile "production" index.ios.js and index.android.js
 - [Unified way of using static images of rn 0.14+](https://facebook.github.io/react-native/docs/images.html) works
 - Works on Linux (Android only)